ElvishJerricco/servant-router/README.md

 Serving
 ---

-When using `servant-router` on the front-end in Single Page APplications (SPAs), you still need to serve the application from the back-end.
+When using `servant-router` on the front-end in Single Page Applications (SPAs), you still need to serve the application from the back-end.
 To share the routing layout between the front-end and back-end, the `View` endpoints need to be converted to a verb like `Get`.